 Even though you can’t control intrinsic motivation, numerous factors can enhance it and positively affect the individual.
 These include curiosity, challenge, recognition, cooperation, fantasy, and desire to provide help and assistance.

-Extrinsic Motivation – Definition and Theory
+What is Extrinsic Motivation?
+Definition and Theory

 When a person does an activity because of financial or social rewards, this motivation is called extrinsic.
 Not that the person wouldn’t do the activity otherwise, just that he/she needs reinforcement to stay focused on it.